Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Marcus (6'1", ~230 lbs) tested the front edge by perching to tie shoes and popping back up quickly; it stayed supportive instead of collapsing at the front.
-Mia (5'4", ~125 lbs) liked curling into a corner, but she had to manage the depth so her lower back didn’t drift into a slouch by hour two.
+Marcus (6'1", ~230 lbs) checked the front edge by perching to tie his shoes and popping back up fast; it stayed supportive instead of folding at the edge.
+Mia (5'4", ~125 lbs) liked curling into a corner, but by the second hour she had to manage the depth so her lower back did not drift into a slouch.

 What we liked:

-• Roomy sitting zone that makes lounging feel natural
+• Roomy seat that makes lounging feel natural

-• Front edge felt steady for quick up/down
+• Front edge stays steady for quick up-and-down movement

 Who it is best for: